-Enjoy for breakfast on hot summer days or take it to work, the gym, or make it whenever you need a pick-me-up drink!
+Enjoy iced coffee for breakfast on hot summer days or take it to work, the gym, or make it whenever you need a pick-me-up drink!

-And if you don't mind spending some extra time, try making a cold brew concentrate instead.
-You might like it even better due to its brighter and rich flavor and lower acidity.
-Plus, you can pour enough to last you a few days or up to one week.
+It contains a bright and rich flavor, has lower acidity, and you can pour enough to last you a few days or up to one week.

 Let's take a look.